jeffreff/fishstory/README.md

 - Planned possible development sub-branch types: release, feature, bug, qa.
 - I have been unable to fully implement smart commit comments in Jira, as my Atlassian email is different to the GitHub email (they must be the same).
 However, I have followed the "\<Issue> \#comment \<text>" structure in my commit comments as best practice.
-The pushed commits still appear in the details panel however.
+The pushed commits still appear in the details panel, however.
 - I used a scale of 1-100 for story point estimates.
 - MoSCoW is used to split Jira epics into four categories: Must, Should, Could and Won't.
 - Test Driven Development was implemented as much as possible during development and testing is not explicitly mentioned